cschotte/blog/content/posts/My Home and Office Network Setup/index.md

 ## Networking equipment

 All my networking equipment is from [Ubiquiti](https://www.ui.com/), and I use their [UniFi](https://www.ui.com/products/#unifi) product line.
 My choice for Ubiquiti/UniFi comes from the experience I had in the past.
 UniFi gives me professional control over my network and still is easy to use.
 You need at least a Security Gateway (USG), a Switch with PoE (Power over Ethernet), and one or more Access Points (AP) to start.
 The control software you can run on your computer, but I recommend to use a Cloud Key (Gen2).
 All my access points are getting their power from the network cable, so no need to have additional power lines.
 I manage my network using the Cloud Key (Gen2) Plus.
-An extra benefit is that it gives me lots of insides, and it is easy to operate.
+An extra benefit is that it gives me lots of insights, and it is easy to operate.

 ![Network devices](UniFi_network_devices.png)